-When devising courses, providers should ensure that participants are provided with opportunities to engage meaningfully with the SSE process through each module.
-Participants should have opportunities to reflect on how the SSE process can be used to help teachers to make changes to improve the outcomes for learners through the course content and course activities and learning tasks.
+When devising courses, providers should ensure that participants are provided with opportunities to engage meaningfully with the SSE process through the course content and course activities and learning tasks.
 In line with the principles of LAOS and the Cosán Framework, teachers should be provided with opportunities to engage in reflection, collaborative discussions, review of resources and research in all course formats.

-Course formats for 2023-2025
+Course formats

-Organising a summer course in 2023
+Organising a summer course in 2024

-The summer course programme 2023 may commence on Monday, 3 July 2023, and all courses will be completed by 5pm on Friday, 18 August 2023
+The summer course programme 2024 may commence on Monday, 1 July 2024, and all courses will be completed by 5pm on Friday, 16 August 2024